cedricwalter/cedricwalter.github.io/_posts/development/_disabled/2016-07-29-clean-code-development.md

 [![CCD-Poster-A2](http://www.waltercedric.com/images/ccd-poster-a2_thumb.png "CCD-Poster-A2")](/assets/images/2016/07/ccd-poster-a2_2.png)

-The **Clean Code Developer Initiative** was initiated by [Stefan Lieser](http://lieser-online.de/) and [Ralph Westphal](http://www.ralfw.de/) early in 2009.
-Largely inspired by the Book [Clean Code](http://www.amazon.com/Clean-Code-Handbook-Software-Craftsmanship/dp/0132350882/) — a Handbook of Agile Software Craftsmanship by **Robert C. Martin**, the Initiative aims at growing an attitude of professionalism amongst software developers.
+The Clean Code Developer Initiative was initiated by [Stefan Lieser](http://lieser-online.de/) and [Ralph Westphal](http://www.ralfw.de/) early in 2009.
+Largely inspired by the Book [Clean Code](http://www.amazon.com/Clean-Code-Handbook-Software-Craftsmanship/dp/0132350882/) — a Handbook of Agile Software Craftsmanship by Robert C. Martin, the Initiative aims at growing an attitude of professionalism amongst software developers.
 It is rooted in the Software Craftsmanship and Agile Movement.
 As a help for understanding and practicing, the Clean Code Developer Initiative grouped these into five levels or degrees (in allusion to martial arts training).